jbtule/keyczar-dotnet/index.md

     git clone --recursive https://github.com/jbtule/keyczar-dotnet.git

-Source can be built with Visual Studio 2017, Visual Studio for Mac 7.1, or msbuild 15.
+Source can be built with msbuild 15, [Rider](https://www.jetbrains.com/rider/), Visual Studio for Mac 7.1, or Visual Studio 2017.
 More info about building, especially on mono can be found on the [wiki](https://github.com/jbtule/keyczar-dotnet/wiki/Building%20or%20Testing%20Keyczar%20dotnet%20in%20Depth).

 Windows | Mac | Linux
 ------ | ------ | --------